TrustBound/dream_test/STANDARDS.md

 # Coding Standards

-This document defines the coding conventions for `dream_test`.
+This document defines the coding conventions for Dream Test.
 These are **project-specific rules**, not general Gleam guidelines—they may be stricter than typical Gleam style.

 **Goals**: clarity, explicitness, debuggability.